Noche en Blanco in Malaga 2023

 One of the best cultural events of the year, the Noche en Blanco in Malaga is just around the corner.
-Celebrating a long evening of free cultural events (182 in total at 80 venues), this is a must-do if you’re in Malaga.
+Celebrating a long evening of dozens of free cultural events at over 100 venues), this is a must-do if you’re in Malaga.

-On Saturday 18 May, the whole city gets ready for a full evening of performances, installations, exhibitions, concerts and fun.
-Based around this year’s general theme of travel around the world, the action starts at 7pm and continues until 1am.
-Best of all?
+On Saturday20 May 2023, the whole city gets ready for a full evening of performances, installations, exhibitions, concerts and fun.
+Based around this year’s general theme of the good life (Gen de la Buena Vida), the action starts at 7pm and continues until 1am Best of all?
 Everything’s free.

-There’s lots and lots on during the Noche en Blanco in Malaga.
+There’s lots and lots on during the Noche en Blanco in Malaga, all based around the same theme.
+The theme for 2023 is the good life (easy in Malaga!).
 Read on to discover our highlights and for more information on planning your evening.

 Did you know?
-Noche en blanco means ‘a sleepless night’, but obviously in this case it’s a good thing!
+Noche en blanco means ‘a sleepless night’.

 Where to find information

 Every cultural venue, lots of tourism businesses and many individuals are organising events for the Noche en Blanco in Malaga.
 The list literally runs into the hundreds.
-The dedicated website (in Spanish only) showcases the best events on the homepage and you can download a copy of the programme (again, in Spanish only) on the website.
+The dedicated website (in Spanish only) lists all events (in Spanish only) here.

 If you’re looking for information at the time, there will be a Noche en Blanco office on Calle Larios.
-Open on Friday 17 May noon till 2pm and 8-10pm, and Saturday 18 May noon till 2pm and 6pm-1am.
+Open on Friday 12 May noon till 2pm and 8-10pm, and Saturday 13 May noon till 2pm and 6pm-midnight.
 All Malaga tourist offices have information and programmes.
-This year, flyers in English are available.

 Deciding what to see and do in Malaga for this special event comes as a bit of a challenge when you’re literally spoilt for choice, but to give you some ideas, we’ve highlighted the following: